top of page

 ree

-PAI's are only available to parents who are within child protection measures or care proceedings and are referred by a children's social worker.
-To start we require a completed referral form, documents related to the case (full court bundle or social work documents) and confirmation of funding.
+PAI's are only available to parents who are within child protection measures or care proceedings and are referred by a children's social worker or solicitors who are jointly instructed.
+A completed referral form, documents related to the case (full court bundle or social work documents) and confirmation of funding is required to start.

 To make a referral or for further information you can contact us at programmes@dvact.org